Part of Your

 VIVITROL® (naltrexone for extended-release injectable suspension) is a non-addictive, once-monthly treatment proven to prevent relapse in opioid-dependent patients when used with counseling following opioid detoxification.1,2

-Before starting VIVITROL, you must be opioid-free for a minimum of 7 to 14 days to avoid sudden opioid withdrawal.1
+Before starting VIVITROL, you must be opioid-free for a minimum of 7 to 14 days to avoid sudden opioid withdrawal that may be severe enough to require hospitalization.1

 WHAT IS VIVITROL?